Family of Nazi-persecuted Romani boxer, Sikh fighter who resisted religious discrimination headline panel discussion

 Trollmann was sent to a labour camp in 1938, and then called up into the German armed forces where he was wounded on the Eastern Front.
 In 1942, the Nazis issued a decree that Sinti and Roma people be excluded from the armed forces for racist policy reasons.
 Trollmann was arrested, forced into hard labour during the day and boxing matches against Nazi personnel at night.
 He was also challenged to fights by other prisoners, one of whom beat him to death in 1944.

 In 2003, the German boxing federation officially recognized Trollmann as the winner of the 1933 championship and presented the prize belt to his family.
-The family in Germany has formed the Rukeli Trollmann Association to support young people in ethnic minority groups who are talented in sports, music and art.
+The family in Germany has formed the Rukeli Trollmann Association - will open in a new tab to support young people in ethnic minority groups who are talented in sports, music and art.
 The Association also organizes programs and events to encourage education and awareness about the human rights lessons of Trollmann's story.
 They have also produced a children's book.

 Pardeep Singh Nagra made international headlines when he won the right to compete at the Canadian boxing championships without having to shave his beard, a mandatory article of faith for Sikhs.